greatericontop/GreatCrafts/README.md

 Recipes can be automatically unlocked for players under certain conditions.
 This can be configured under `automatically-unlock-recipes` in the config file.
+That setting applies to all recipes by default, but you can get specific behavior for each recipe under the `automatically-unlock-recipes-exceptions` section.

 - `never` - Never automatically unlocks custom recipes
 - `have-each` - Automatically unlocks custom recipes if the player has each of the required ingredients